SAP/spartacus-docs/_pages/dev/authentication.md

 The `authorizationCodeFlowByDefault` toggle applies the default configuration, which includes the configuration object `AuthConfig.authentication.customLoginPage`.

+Additional steps are also required in SAP Commerce Cloud to ensure the custom login page displays correctly.
+For more information, see [Custom Login Page](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/aa417173fe4a4ba5a473c93eb730a417/ca1176a372b242a6abd75a39fe803eea.html).

+## Disabling the Custom Login Page in Spartacus

-To disable this feature and use the login page of the authorization server instead, provide the following configuration:
+To disable this feature and use the login page of the authorization server instead, provide the following configuration in the `spartacus-features.module.ts` file:

 ```typescript
 provideConfig(<AuthConfig>{